-The inventor, his successor in title or a third party owning the invention under any other title has the right to the grant of the patent (art.
-3 para.
-1, art.
-49 et seqq.
+The inventor, his or her successor in title or a third party owning the invention under any other title has the right to the grant of the patent (Article 3 para.
+1, Article 49 et seqq.
 Patent Act).
-A patent is granted upon application for examination before the Swiss Federal Institute of Intellectual Property (the Institute) (art.
+A patent is granted upon application for examination before the Swiss Federal Institute of Intellectual Property (the Institute) (Article 4 Patent Act).
+Patent applications with protection for Switzerland can also be filed with the European Patent Office (EPO).
+European patent applications have the same effect in Switzerland as patent applications filed in due form with the Institute (Article 110 Patent Act).
+In contrast to the examination procedure with the EPO, the Institute does not examine whether the invention is new or whether it is obvious having regard to the state of the art (Article 59 para.
 4 Patent Act).
-Patent applications with protection for Switzerland can also be filed with the European Patent

-Office (EPO).
-European patent applications have the same effect in Switzerland as patent applications filed in due form with the Institute (art.
-110 Patent Act).
-In contrast to the examination procedure with the EPO, the Institute does not examine whether the invention is new or whether it is obvious having regard to the state of the art (art.
-59 para.
-4 Patent Act).
-Know-how protectionis granted by law, without any examination or registration by any authorities, provided that the invention meets the conditions for protection.
+Know-how protection is granted by law, without any examination or registration by any authorities, provided that the invention meets the conditions for protection.